Skip to main content

 # With config file

-npx @pagopa/dx-cli savemoney --config config.json
+npx @pagopa/dx-cli savemoney --config config.yaml

 # Custom timespan and format

-npx @pagopa/dx-cli savemoney --config config.json --days 60 --format json
+npx @pagopa/dx-cli savemoney --config config.yaml --days 60 --format json

 # Verbose output for debugging

-npx @pagopa/dx-cli savemoney --config config.json --verbose
+npx @pagopa/dx-cli savemoney --config config.yaml --verbose

 ✅ Best Practices